-Practical optimisation algorithms of the standard ELBO on the BW space have been established in \cite{Lambert2022} and \cite{Diao2023}.
-However, relying on the standard ELBO, these frameworks inherit the well-known limitation of underestimating the tails of the target density.
-To address this limitation, we develop an optimisation algorithm for the IW-ELBO within the BW geometry.
-We call our algorithm the {\it Bures-Wasserstein Importance-Weighted ELBO (BW-IW-ELBO)} VI.
+A few practical optimization algorithms for the standard ELBO on the BW space have been established in \cite{Lambert2022} and \cite{Diao2023}.
+However, relying on the standard ELBO, these frameworks inherit the well-known limitation of underestimating the tail probability.
+To address this limitation, we develop an optimization algorithm for the IW-ELBO within the BW geometry.
+We call our algorithm the {\it Bures-Wasserstein Importance-Weighted ELBO (BW-IW-ELBO)}.
 Rather than treating the IW-ELBO as a function over the Euclidean space of variational parameters $(m, \Sigma)$, we formulate it as a functional over the BW manifold of Gaussian distributions $\mathcal{N}(m,\Sigma)$.
-This perspective naturally lifts the optimisation problem from the Euclidean geometry to the Wasserstein geometry, shifting the focus from parameter estimation to distributional optimisation.
-As demonstrated in \Cref{eq:Euclidean vs Wasserstein}, this geometric reframing enables more efficient optimisation compared to standard Euclidean approaches.
+This reframing naturally lifts the optimization problem from the Euclidean geometry to the Wasserstein geometry, shifting the focus from parameter estimation to distributional optimization.

-To align with standard conventions in WGF, we focus on the minimisation of the \emph{negative} IW-ELBO, which is equivalent to maximising the original objective.
-Building upon the derivation of the Wasserstein gradient, we now derive the BW gradient for the negative IW-ELBO.
-To this end, we first substitute a Gaussian distribution $\mathcal{N}(m, \Sigma)$ for the argument $q$ of the Wasserstein gradient \eqref{eq:Wasserstein grad simple}.
-We then take a projection of the resulting Wasserstein gradient \eqref{eq:Wasserstein grad simple} onto the tangent space of the BW space, yielding the following proposition.